anushaporeddy030697/student_internship_management/README.md

 02/09/23-- Added filter components in dropdown of search bar to filter based on that particular item like company name or salary or experience or job description

+02/14/23-- We have made a discussion on sorting jobs based on departments, we need to work on it.

 </a></p>

 ** Manikanta Arumilli **